West Haven, CT

 Sandy Point Bird Sanctuary and Painter Park

-Watch Corrie Folsom-O’Keefe, Connecticut Audubon’s important Bird Area Coordinator, as she leads a walk to view scenic Sandy Point.
+Watch Corrie Folsom-O’Keefe, Audubon Connecticut’s Director of Bird Conservation, as she leads a walk to view scenic Sandy Point.

 Return to Main Stewardship Atlas Page